 Attorney Santana also had the honor of serving as a judicial intern at the U.S. District Court for the Southern District of Florida under the supervision of the Honorable William C. Turnoff in Miami, Florida.

 Attorney Santana volunteers in the local South Florida community by accepting pro bono cases through several local organizations.
 She also previously volunteered with the South Texas Pro Bono Asylum Representation Project (“ProBAR”) in Harlingen, Texas, where she worked with detained and previously abused children seeking Special Immigrant Juvenile visas.

-Attorney Santana is an elected member of the American Immigration Lawyers Association (“AILA”) South Florida Board of Directors.
+Attorney Santana is an elected executive board member of the American Immigration Lawyers Association (“AILA”) South Florida Board of Directors.
 She is the Second VP of AILA South Florida and simultaneously sits on the CLE Due Process Committee for AILA National.
 She is an active Business Network International (“BNI”) member and Florida Lawyers’ Network (“FLN”) member.
 She is also a Trustee member in the Coral Gable Chamber of Commerce, a member of the National Association of Women Business Owners (“NAWBO”), a member of the Miami-Dade Gay & Lesbian Chamber of Commerce, and a member of the Women’s Chamber of Commerce (“WCC”).

 Attorney Santana is a U.S. Citizen born in Miami, Florida.
 She is the child of Cuban Immigrants who immigrated in the 1960s.
 As such, her personal connection to the plight of immigrant families is a personal one.
 She previously lived in New York, New York, Boston, Massachusetts, and briefly in Madrid, Spain.